IntelSoftware/SYCL_101/modern/1_uniform_initialization.rst

    std::vector<int> v(3,0); // vector contains tree zeros {0, 0, 0}
    std::vector<int> v{3,0}; // vector contains three and zero {3, 0}

-The last problem can be called "strongly prefer `std::initializer_list` constructors".
+The last problem can be called "strongly prefer :code:`std::initializer_list` constructors".
-It means that when calling the constructor using the uniform initialization syntax, there will be overload to the constructor declaring its parameter of type `std::initializer_list` (when exists).
+It means that when calling the constructor using the uniform initialization syntax, there will be overload to the constructor declaring its parameter of type :code:`std::initializer_list` (when exists).
 The example below demonstrates example of this situation:

 .. code-block:: cpp